 Accommodations in Goa don't get much quirkier than what you'll find at Palolem Beach.
 Every year, locals in the hospitality industry erect temporary coco huts in which travelers can spend the night.
 The rustic rooms make up for their lack of luxury with premier access to one of Goa's best beaches, dedicated lounge chairs right on the sand, and a one-of-a-kind experience that make for a lifetime's worth of memories.

 Make the most of your time at stunning Palolem Beach by taking part in the many activities offered here.
-You can dance all night long to your choice of tunes at the beach's regular silent discos.
+Take a dolphin sightseeing excursion on the Arabian Sea.
 Test your balance and find your zen in beach yoga classes.
 And sample traditional Goan flavors at one of the many well-reputed restaurants on Palolem Beach.

 5. Vagator Beach